mirunaenc/Dictionary-Application/README.md

 ## Features

 ### Administrative Module
 - **User Authentication**: Requires a username and password for access.
-User accounts are stored in a predefined text file (TXT, JSON, CSV, XML).
+User accounts are stored in a predefined text file (TXT).
 - **Word Management**: Allows adding, modifying, and deleting words in the dictionary.
 Each word includes a description, category (mandatory), and an optional image (with a default image if none is provided).
 - **Category Management**: Words are categorized, and new categories can be added dynamically.
 Categories are stored in a text file.
 - **Validations**: Ensures proper input for all fields in the administrative form.